BosBJJ/hjkl-hero/README.md

 ## Motivation

-I started playing around with Vim motions and saw there were games and tutorials but they were either too slow to get to the point or simply were too easy, so I thought why not just get used to using them while making a game to hopefully help others?
+I started playing around with Vim motions and saw there were games and tutorials but they were either too slow to get to the point or simply were too easy, so I thought why not learn by building a game that I'd enjoy playing, while giving others another way to practice?

 ## Terminal Recommendations
 ### Recommended Font